Code-Institute-Submissions/gym-website/README.md

 - The template for this project is the Code Institute student template for Gitpod.
 - The Gallery was 100% copy and paste from Code Institute Love Running Lesson.
 - The hero image alt text solution came from https://www.davidmacd.com/blog/alternate-text-for-css-background-images.html
+- Excellence Ilesanmi provided tutor support and feedback on the Gym Website pages.

 ### Challenges